asheikho99/rocket-league-ui/README.md

 # About this project

-This project is a typescript wrapper for Bakkesmod Rocket League [SOS Plugin](https://gitlab.com/bakkesplugins/sos/sos-plugin) using Svelte/Kit which enables you to create beautfull game overlay for your Twitch livebroad cast.
+This project is a typescript wrapper for Bakkesmod Rocket League [SOS Plugin](https://gitlab.com/bakkesplugins/sos/sos-plugin) using Svelte/Kit which enables you to create beautfull game overlay for your Twitch live broadcast.

 # Features
 - Events processor to handle incoming game websocket packets